 Probiotics manufacture energy-boosting B vitamins.
 These B vitamins work best when they are a team but they each have their own specialities.

 - Vitamin B1 has a key role in cellular production of energy as part of the glucose metabolism process.
-It also helps converts carbohydrates to fat which can be stored until the body is ready to turn it into energy.
+It also helps convert carbohydrates to fat which can be stored until the body need it for energy.